Dasharo/docs/docs/unified-test-documentation/dasharo-security/208-opal-disk-password-support.md

 * after setting up the password option
 * after reboot
-* as removal confirmation and only once after removing the password
+* only once as password removal confirmation